The Grade Cricketer

+The Grade Cricketer is a pen name for an Australian comedy troupe who focus on sport, particularly cricket.
+The troupe write books, create video and audio podcasts, do live sports commentary, as well as interviews and live shows.
+The currently active members are Sam Perry and Ian Higgins.
+Dave Edwards was part of the team until 2020.
+They were friends who played 1st and 2nd grade cricket in Australia and began a Twitter account as @gradecricketer, whilst promoting their mantra “quit cricket, get massive”.
+They subsequently wrote books and columns and host a podcast.

 Podcast

-The Grade Cricketer Podcast is presented by the three creators of the persona during the Australian cricketing summer, and is a comedic, satirical take on the cricketing world.
-There have been four seasons since the promo episode was released in October 2016.
+The Grade Cricketer Podcast is presented by the team during the Australian cricketing summer, and is a comedic, satirical take on the cricketing world.
+There have been eight seasons since the promo episode was released in October 2016.
 Music is provided by Adrian Leung, with cover design by Julia Dowe.